 In one respect it signifies the direct transmission of the Buddha’s ideas.
 Not through the conceptual exchange but an understanding of people who think alike.
 It demonstrates the ineffable nature of tathātā.

 Stop trying to solve the flower, instead enjoy it, marvel in it’s beauty, delicacy and more.
 That’s the ‘answer’ the Buddha was trying to convey.
-Put aside your discursive, conceptual analytical mind and enjoy life, instead of asking foolish questions about it.
+Put aside your discursive, conceptual, analytical mind and enjoy life, instead of asking foolish questions about it.
+That is be passionately entangled with life, with the moment.

 Why do we think it’s a question to be answered?
 Such a question is afar better one and trying to answer it reveals something about our own nature.